-Qualifying city property taxes must be based on the value of your personal property rather than being a flat rate.
+Qualifying city property taxes in states with local taxes must be based on the value of your personal property rather than being a flat rate.
 For example, if a city charges every car a $50 fee regardless of how much it's worth, you can't deduct that as a personal property tax.
 In addition, the tax has to be charged on an annual basis, but you may pay it less than once per year.

-No Service Taxes
+Service Taxes Not Included

 You cannot include taxes paid for services as a city property tax deduction on your income taxes.
 For example, if you are charged for sewer fees or garbage collection fees, those aren't included in the property taxes deduction.
 Similarly, if you pay a local benefit tax that goes toward sidewalks or streets, those costs aren't deductible, either.

 You can only deduct your city property taxes if you itemize your income tax deductions.
 When you itemize, you replace your standard deduction with the total of your itemized deductions.
 As a result, it only makes sense to claim your personal property taxes if all of your itemized deductions exceed your standard deduction.